For me, Wells beach is the best beach in Norfolk, and let me tell you why.

 Some are painted in fantastic colour schemes, they really are worth taking a look at.

-Wells isn’t just a beach - on the other side of the sand dunes nearest the car park is a wonderful pine walk, comprising the Norfolk Coast Path and Peddars Way.
 In fact you can criss-cross these paths with the beach, going over the dunes into the wood or vice versa to the beach.
 This path will also take you all the way to Holkham beach (2 miles), and on a sunny day it’s welcome shade from the sun.

-Great for bicycling too.
+Great for cycling too.

 Last, but not least, you've got Pinewoods Holiday Park.
 Whatever type of camping you're doing, whether it be in a tent, staying in a static caravan or bringing your own mode of transport, it's right on the edge of Wells beach, so it couldn’t be a more convenient place to stay.